C++ Dijkstra Algorithm Using The Priority Queue - C++ Programming Tutorial

 Constructors:

-We need a constructor to allocate the memory of the adjacency list.
+We require a constructor to reserve memory for the adjacency list.

 Graph(int vertex)